thebleed3r/ledger-check/README.md

 - **Consistent error handling** and response formats.
 - **Automated testing** (recommended for future expansion).
 - **Linting and formatting** for code quality.

+## Testing

+Run automated tests to verify the correctness of the validation logic:

+npm run test

+**Tests cover:**
+- **Validation of movements and checkpoints.**
+- **Detection of movements outside the controlled period.**
+- **Identification of duplicate movements.**
+- **Balance mismatch checks between checkpoints.**
+- **Handling of cases where validation is impossible (no or only one checkpoint).**

+Test results help ensure the reliability and robustness of the API, making it easier to maintain and extend.

 ## Requirements